kunal8kabi/Python/README.md

-# Python Jupyter or Colab Files
+# Simple Python Programs to use Jupyter or Google Colab
-Here are some python Jupyter or Google Colab Files.
+Here are some python programs written.
 You can download and use it in two ways.
 1) By Jupyter
 2) By using Google Colab